 Trade in the forex market without a strategy (or indeed any other market ) and you will fail.
 To become a great trader and become one of the top 10% who survive and make money in the long term, you need a trading plan, and a set of FX trading strategies that you follow to the letter, each time a forex trading signal appears.
 As in many other activities, doing the simple things well, will ultimately lead to success longer term, and developing your own forex strategies in advance, will provide the platform for you to succeed.
 Without one, you will fail, I can guarantee it!

 Anyone who has ever traded knows that at the end of a forex trading session, you will be drained both mentally and physically as the forex markets exact their toll on your trading psyche.
 Although trading is not easy, many novice traders make it even harder, firstly by failing to have any strategy in place, and secondly by failing to understand that their own style of trading should be matched to their underlying personality.
-Trading against your natural persona is another classic mistake that many traders make when first starting out, and before checking out the various brokers or forex trading platforms such as 4XFX or ETORO, the first step is to understand your own personality, and then to match your forex strategy accordingly.
+Trading against your natural persona is another classic mistake that many traders make when first starting out, and before checking out the various brokers or forex trading platforms such as ETORO, the first step is to understand your own personality, and then to match your forex strategy accordingly.
 In other words, what kind of trader is inside, and to illustrate the point let me give you two simple examples as follows :

 Forex Trading Strategy – Short Term

 This is a simple FX trading strategy using mini lots, where a 1 pip movement in the currency market, equates to a $1 movement in your fx account and involves scalping over very short time frames.
 The strategy can be based on any forex trading signal, such as a tweezer bottom or tweezer top, a break above or below a moving average, or perhaps a breach of a bollinger band.
 Whatever the trading signal in our strategy may be, we would be trading many times a day, with small profit and loss profiles on each trading position, tight stop losses and controlled risk.